-It is the policy of the Edgar School District that no person may be denied admission to any public school in this district or be denied participation in, be denied the benefits of, or be discriminated against in any curricular, extracurricular, pupil service, recreational, or other program or activity because of the persons' sex, race, religion, national origin, ancestry, creed, pregnancy, marital or parental status, sexual orientation, or physical, mental, emotional, or learning disability or handicap as required by s.
+It is the policy of the Edgar School District that no person may be denied admission to any public school in this district or be denied participation in, be denied the benefits of, or be discriminated against in any curricular, Career and Technical/Education, extracurricular, pupil service, recreational, or other program or activity because of the persons' sex, race, religion, national origin, ancestry, creed, pregnancy, marital or parental status, sexual orientation, or physical, mental, emotional, or learning disability or handicap as required by s.
 118.13, Wis.
 Stats.
+All courses, including Career and Technical Education courses, ar available without discrimination based on race, color, religion, national origin, ancestry, creed, pregnancy, marital status, parental status, sexual orientation, ses, (including gender status, change of sex or gender identity), or physical, mental, emotional or learning disability, any other characteristic protected by law in any of its student programs, activities, and employment ("Protected Classes").
 This policy also prohibits discrimination under related federal statutes, including Title IX of the Educational Amendments of 1972 (sex), Title II, Title VI and Title VII of the Civil Rights Act of 1964 (race and national origin), Section 504 of the Rehabilitation Act of 1973 (handicap), and the Americans with Disabilities Act of 1990.
 This policy also prohibits harassment.

 The district encourages informal resolution of complaints under this policy.
 A formal complaint resolution procedure is available, however, to address allegations of violations of the policy in the Edgar School District.
+For complaint procedures see Board Policies 1422, 2260, 2421, 3122, 4122, and 5517.